Cosmology from UNIONS weak lensing profiles of galaxy clusters: Methods

 \subsection{Fitting procedure}

-We fit the mean observed excess mass profiles using the 3D density profile model of \cite{Diemer_fit}, as this includes an infalling term not present in the Navarro-Frenk-White (NFW) \citep{NFW} or Einasto profiles \citep{Einasto}.
+We fit the mean observed excess mass profiles using the 3D density profile model of \cite{Diemer_fit} (the basic method in obtaining this profile is outlined in \cite{Diemer2022I}), as this includes an infalling term not present in the Navarro-Frenk-White (NFW) \citep{NFW} or Einasto profiles \citep{Einasto}.
 This model is designed to be a good fit, with $\lesssim 5\%$ accuracy, to mean dark matter density profiles over a wide range of mass, redshift and cosmology.
 The model represents an improvement over an earlier version \citep{Diemer14}, which has been used in the literature to estimate the splashback radius of stacked clusters.
 The new model has been shown to outperform the earlier model and be more physically motivated \citep{Diemer_fit}.
 It is given by

 where

 When fitting simulated density profiles, the parameter $\rho_{\rm m}$ is left free to minimize the residuals.
 When fitting observed $\Delta\Sigma$ profiles, $\rho_{\rm m}$ is fixed to the matter density using the same assumed value of $\Omega_{\rm m}$ which converts angles and redshifts to distances.
 The values for $M_{200{\rm m}}$ listed in Table\;\ref{tab:lenses} are used to calculate the pivot radius, but the fits are fairly insensitive to this choice.